 There was no big surprise.
 The conventional view that it is not considering raising interest rates to curb the depreciation of the yen indicated that the basic route would be to continue easing.

-Since some stock markets have been wary of easing revisions, the fact that the continuation of easing could be confirmed again at the president’s press conference may lead to a certain sense of security for the market.
-However, it is possible that the speculation of easing and amendment will increase again around the beginning of the year when interest in the personnel affairs of the next BOJ Governor and Vice-Governor will increase.
+Since some stock markets have been wary of easing revisions, the fact that the continuation of easing might be confirmed once more at the president’s press conference may lead to a certain sense of security for the market.
+However, it is possible that the speculation of easing and amendment will increase once more around the beginning of the year when interest in the personnel affairs of the next BOJ Governor and Vice-Governor will increase.

 The Nikkei average rose due to the BOJ’s easing and maintenance, but since it rose sharply in a short period of time before the announcement of financial results began in earnest, it is necessary to pay attention to the risk of a rebound in the near future.